srl-labs/learn-srlinux/docs/blog/posts/2023/single-tier-dc.md

 * Multi-home the servers to the two ToRs.

-* Create LACP (or static) LAG interfaces with different links ending on different ToRs to act as uplink from each server.
+* Create LACP (or static) LAG interfaces with different links ending on different ToRs to act as uplinks from each server.

 #### ToRs